ckkyue/financeanalysis/README.md

 # StockAnalysis
-This repository contains Python scripts designed to identify potential high-growth stocks using various technical indicators.
+This repository contains Python scripts designed to identify potential high-growth stocks.
 The screener allows you to select stocks listed on the following exchanges:

 - **Hong Kong Exchanges and Clearing Limited (HKEX)**
 - **NASDAQ**